waigania13/carmen/README.md

 geocoder_resolution | Optional.
 Integer bonus against maxzoom used to increase the grid index resolution when indexing.
 Defaults to 0. geocoder_shardlevel | Optional.
 An integer order of magnitude that geocoder data is sharded.
 Defaults to 0. geocoder_group      | Optional + advanced.
 For indexes that share the exact same tile source, IO operations can be grouped.
-No default.
+No default. geocoder_tokens     | Optional + advanced.
+An object with a 1:1 from => to mapping of token strings to replace in input queries. e.g. 'Streets' => 'St'.

 ### geocode(query, options, callback)